lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Require: a function taking an expression like condition to return a bool, that needs to be met as its first argument and a string that is returned if the first argument is not met as its second argument.

 - Let's create our Crowdfund smart contract explaing its utilities and functionalities as we walk through.
-- Create a Crowdfund.sol file in the. /contracts directory.
+- Create a Crowdfund.sol file in the ./contracts directory.
 By default every contract to be created in an Eth-brownie project goes into this directory.

 - Now let's get into the Crowdfund Smart Contract by Code blocks.